 What is the difference between chocolate cake and German chocolate cake?

-A German chocolate cake is made using German sweet baking chocolate, whereas normal chocolate cakes typically uses unsweetened cocoa powder or unsweetened baking chocolate.
+A real German chocolate cake is made using German sweet baking chocolate, whereas normal chocolate cakes typically uses unsweetened cocoa powder or unsweetened baking chocolate.
 German baking chocolate is normally sweeter and not as intensely chocolaty as other baking chocolate.

 What is a good substitute for German chocolate?